TomADavis/TomADavis/README.md

 ### 👨‍💻 About Me
 I'm an undergraduate mathematics student at Queen Mary University of London based in Grays, England.
 I'm passionate about Data science and Machine Learning.

-**🔭 I’m currently working on:** Learning SQL for a project I have on hold
+**💻 I’m currently working on:** Research for my next project

-**🌱 Outside of Uni**
+**🔍 Outside of Uni**

-- I’m currently learning to use python and R and apply them to large data sets
+- I’m currently learning to apply python and R to large data sets.
-- Working as the admin for my archery clubs website <a href = "https://www.pantherfieldarchery.club">visit here</a>
+- Working as the admin for my archery clubs website <a href = "https://www.pantherfieldarchery.club">visit here</a>.
+- learning SQL.

-**📚 Inside of Uni**
+**🎓 Inside of Uni**

 - I'm currently learning skills in Analysis, Probability & Stats and Linear Algebra.
 - I’m currently learning to use python and R and apply them to small data sets